codedthinking/Kezdi.jl/goals.md

 ```

 This can be achieved by `@with` passing a known token inside the code block and `@regress` checks for the existence of this token.

+An in-place version of `@with!` should do everything in place.
+This can mean all commands operating in place (preferred for performance reasons).
+Like `@with!` transforms `@replace` to `@replace!` and does not need to pass `df` to the next command.
+Alternatively, `macro @with! df = @with df`.
+Because all commands work in place in Stata, this may be the preferred mode of operation.